Welcome to Dr. Nelson's

 Be sure to bring:

-(1) the report from your referring physician, unless you are being referred from the Emergency Room (if you don't bring it, I will not know what your referring physician was thinking)
+1) The report from your referring physician, unless you are being referred from the Emergency Room (if you don't bring it, I will not know what your referring physician was thinking.)

-(2) the xrays, if any were taken (if you were seen at the Marin General Hospital, call 925-7300 and obtain your xrays).
+2) The xrays, if any were taken (if you were seen at the Marin General Hospital, call 925-7300 and obtain your xrays).
 For directions on picking up xrays, click here.

 Payment

-If you do not have insurance, have insurance with an HMO, or have insurance with a company that we do not contract with (probably because they either do not pay the doctor enough to be able to provide excellent care or have mechanisms to limit the options I have in treating you), we can make arrangements for a payment plan so that we can still provide you with care.
+If you do not have insurance, have insurance with an HMO, or have insurance with a company that we do not contract with (probably because they either do not pay the doctor enough to be able to provide excellent care or have mechanisms to limit the options I have in treating you), if you do not have a credit card, we can make arrangements for a payment plan so that we can still provide you with care.
 Please discuss this with the secretary prior to your appointment.
 We will work something out so that we can see you.
 If you cannot work something out with the secretary that is satisfactory to you, please ask to speak to me directly.
 We are here to serve you, and will not vary from that standard.
 Hopefully, that is the feeling you have gotten from reading my website.

 Remember the admonition from the Patient Education Links Page: the Internet has a lot of information, much of it incorrect.
 I have reviewed the sites that I have linked to, and have only linked to sites when I personally know the surgeon who posted it, or am a member of the organization that posted it.
 However, I may not agree with all that is on that site, and it may have changed since I reviewed it.
 If any of the information is not consistent with what I have told you, please download the material and bring it in.